victoria-maple/resources/rules.md

       otherwise be disallowed may be allowed if the player deems them to be sufficiently “not overpowered”.
 It is left to the reader to decide what exactly “overpowered” means in this context.
+        - **Clarification:** Maple weapons are _always_ disallowed.
+Maple weapons include level 35, 43, and 64 (and sometimes higher levels, like 77) weapons that are ordinarily available exclusively from the anniversary/Mapleversary event.
 10. The following items — all of which are exclusively obtainable from the Amoria Party Quest (APQ) — may not be acquired by vicloc PCs, unless they are obtained from an APQ run whose participants are all vicloc PCs: